 Preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of the assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+These estimates are subjective in nature and involve judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at fiscal year end and the reported amounts of revenues and expenses during the reporting period.
 These estimates are subjective in nature and involve judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at fiscal year end and the reported amounts of revenues and expenses during the fiscal year.
 The more significant estimates made by management include the valuation allowance for the gross deferred tax assets, contingency legal reserves, lease impairment, useful lives of fixed assets, the determination of the fair value of its long-lived assets, and the fair value of assets acquired and liabilities assumed during the recent acquisition.
-The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the given circumstances.
-These estimates could be materially different under different conditions and assumptions.
+The Company bases its estimates on historical experience and on various other assumptions.
 Additionally, the actual amounts could differ from the estimates made.
 Management periodically evaluates estimates used in the preparation of the financial statements for continued reasonableness.
 Appropriate adjustments, if any, to the estimates used are made prospectively based upon such periodic evaluation.